 - Sign up for Direct Deposit through OneStart.iu.edu.
 If the amount of your financial aid is greater than the amount of your Bursar bill you will be sent a refund for the difference.
 The default refund method is a paper check which is sent to the mailing address we have on file for you.
 Printing & mailing a paper check takes time.
 So paper check refunds take about a week and half to get to you.
 Refunds sent via direct deposit, on the other hand, only take 2-3 business days to get to you since the funds are deposited directly into your bank account.
 Therefore we highly recommend that students set up Direct Deposit to ensure that they receive their refund as quickly as possible.
 To learn how to set-up Direct Deposit online please Click here.

-- Accept, Reduce, or Decline any student loans or Federal Work Study funding that you have been offered.
+- Accept, Reduce, or Decline any federal student loans or Federal Work Study funding that you have been offered.
 Grants and scholarships are automatically accepted on your behalf since its money that you don’t have to earn or pay back.
-Optional aid such as Federal Stafford Loans and Federal Work Study must be manually accepted, reduced, or declined by the student.
+All other awars (such as Federal Stafford Loans and Federal Work Study) must be manually accepted, reduced, or declined by the student.
 We recommend doing so as soon as you receive your bill to ensure that funds arrive by the Office of the Bursar’s billing due date.
 If no action is taken your loans will not disburse and will not be applied to your bill.
 To learn how to accept or reduce awards please click here.
 To learn how to decline awards please click here.

 We hope you find this checklist helpful!
 If you have any questions about any of these checklist times please don’t hesitate to ask us!